top of page

 To learn more about Memorial University's Strategic Framework for Indigenization please visit the Office of Indigenous Affairs.

-The Future Ocean and Coastal Infrastructures (FOCI) project is administered in partnership by Memorial University’s St. John’s and Grenfell Campuses.
+is administered in partnership by the St. John’s and Grenfell Campuses of Memorial University

 Research funding was provided by the Ocean Frontier Institute, through an award from the Canada First Research Excellence Fund.